On the Abuaf-Ueda Flop via Non-Commutative Crepant Resolutions: Introduction

 \subsection{Open questions}

-It would be interesting to compare the equivalences in this article and the one constructed by Ueda.
-It is also interesting to find Fourier-Mukai kernels that give equivalences.
-In the case of the Mukai flop or the Abuaf flop, the structure sheaf of the fiber product $Y_+ \times_X Y_-$ over the singularity $X$ gives a Fourier-Mukai kernel of an equivalence (see \cite{Ka02, Na03, H17b}).
-Thus it is interesting to ask whether this fact remains to hold or not for the Abuaf-Ueda flop.
+It would be interesting to compare the equivalences in this article and the one constructed by~Ueda.
+It is also interesting to find Fourier--Mukai kernels that give equivalences.
+In the case of the Mukai flop or the Abuaf flop, the structure sheaf of the fiber product $Y_+ \times_X Y_-$ over the singularity $X$ gives a Fourier--Mukai kernel of an equivalence (see~\cite{H17b, Ka02, Na03}).
+Thus it is interesting to ask whether this fact remains to hold or not for the Abuaf--Ueda flop.

 Another interesting topic is to study the autoequivalence group of the derived category.
 Since we produce some derived equivalences that are different to each other in this article, we can find some non-trivial autoequivalences by combining them.
-It would be interesting to find an action of an interesting group on the derived category of $Y_+$ (and $Y_-$) that contains our autoequivalences.
+It would be interesting to find an action of an reasonable group on the derived category of $Y_+$ (and $Y_-$) that contains our autoequivalences.

-\textbf{Acknowledgements.} The author would like to express his sincere gratitude to his supervisor Professor Yasunari Nagai and Professor Michel Van den Bergh for their advice and encouragement.
-The author is grateful to Professor Roland Abuaf for letting him know about this interesting flop, for careful reading of the first version of this article and for giving useful comments.
-The author would like to thank Professor Shinnosuke Okawa for letting him know about the paper \cite{Ued16}.
-The author also would like to thank Professors Hajime Kaji and Yuki Hirano for their interest and comments.
-A part of this work was done during the author's stay in Hasselt University.
-The author would like to thank Hasselt University for the hospitality and excellent working condition.
-This work is supported by Grant-in-Aid for JSPS Research Fellow 17J00857.